-- Risk aversion $\gamma$ , which is driven by the comovement between consumption growth and returns, is much lower for stockholders (17) and even lower for the top-third of stockholders (11) than for non-stockholders (48) or an estimate based on aggregate consumption (46). - There is generally a stronger link between long-run consumption risk and the cross-section of stocks, see Parker and Julliard (2005), Bansal, Dittmar, and Lundblad (2005), and Hansen, Heaton, and Li (2008), but there is also less power. - Related theoretical work on consumption inequality as a priced risk factor by Constantinides and Duffie (1996), Storesletten,
+- Risk aversion γ, which is driven by the comovement between consumption growth and returns, is much lower for stockholders (17) and even lower for the top-third of stockholders (11) than for non-stockholders (48) or an estimate based on aggregate consumption (46). - There is generally a stronger link between long-run consumption risk and the cross-section of stocks, see Parker and Julliard (2005), Bansal, Dittmar, and Lundblad (2005), and Hansen, Heaton, and Li (2008), but there is also less power.

-Telmer, and Yaron (2007), Lustig and Van Nieuwerburgh (2010), Guvenen (2010), Herskovic, Kelly, Lustig, and Van Nieuwerburgh (2016), Constantinides and Ghosh (2016), and Schmidt (2016).

-- This work is motivated by early evidence that the cross-sectional variance of labor income growth is counter-cyclical by Storesletten, Telmer, and Yaron (2004). - This evidence was revisited with better (Social Security Administration) data by Guvenen, Ozkan, and Song (2014), who show that it is the cross-sectional skewness of labor income growth which is counter-cyclical.
-Large negative income drops become more likely in recessions. - Before this evidence was known, Brav, Constantinides, and Geczy (2002) already used the second and third cross-sectional moments of the consumption growth distribution.
-They showed that adding the cross-sectional skewness to the cross-sectional mean (Lucas/Breeden) and cross-sectional variance (Constantinides & Duffie) helps to price assets better. - Another branch of the literature shows that the consumption-CAPM works better when consumption is measured more accurately.
-There is large measurement error in consumption; see Koijen, Van Nieuwerburgh, and Vestman (2014) - Q4-Q4 consumption: Jagannathan and Wang (2007). - Garbage: Savov (2011) and Kroencke (2017). - Luxury consumption: Ait-Sahalia, Parker, and Yogo (2004). - Durable consumption: Yogo (2006).
+- Related theoretical work on consumption inequality as a priced risk factor by Constantinides and Duffie (1996), Storesletten, Telmer, and Yaron (2007), Lustig and Van Nieuwerburgh (2010), Guvenen (2010), Herskovic, Kelly, Lustig, and Van Nieuwerburgh (2016), Constantinides and Ghosh (2016), and Schmidt (2022). - This work is motivated by early evidence that the cross-sectional variance of labor income growth is counter-cyclical by Storesletten, Telmer, and Yaron (2004). - This evidence was revisited with better (Social Security Administration) data by Guvenen, Ozkan, and Song (2014), who show that it is the cross-sectional skewness of labor income growth which is counter-cyclical.
+Large negative income drops become more likely in recessions. - Before this evidence was known, Brav, Constantinides, and Geczy (2002) already used the second and third cross-sectional moments of the consumption growth distribution as asset pricing factors.
+They showed that adding the cross-sectional skewness to the cross-sectional mean (Lucas/Breeden) and cross-sectional variance (Constantinides & Duffie) helps to price assets better.

+- Another branch of the literature shows that the consumption-CAPM works better when consumption is measured more accurately.
+There is large measurement error in consumption; see Koijen, Van Nieuwerburgh, and Vestman (2014) - Q4-Q4 consumption: Jagannathan and Wang (2007). - Garbage: Savov (2011) and Kroencke (2017). - Initial versus revised estimates of consumption growth: Borup and Schutte 2022) - Luxury consumption: Ait-Sahalia, Parker, and Yogo (2004). - Durable consumption: Yogo (2006).
-2.2.
-SDFs based on intermediaries as "the" marginal investor

-2.2.1.
-Adrian, Ettula, and Muir (AEM)

-- Adrian, Etula, and Muir (2014) propose an empirical implementation of the model of Brunnermeier and Pedersen (2009). - Key equation in their 2-period model:
+- 2.2.
+SDFs based on intermediaries as "the" marginal investor - 2.2.1.
+Adrian, Ettula, and Muir (AEM) - Adrian, Etula, and Muir (2014) propose an empirical implementation of the model of Brunnermeier and Pedersen (2009). - Key equation in their 2-period model:

-$$E_0[R{1j}^e] = -\frac{Cov_0(R{1j}^e, \phi_1)}{E[\phi_1]},\tag{1}$$ where $R{1j}^e$ is the excess return on risky security j and $\phi_1$ is the Lagrange multiplier on the time-1 margin constraint, which is monotonically decreasing in time-1 leverage.
+$$E_0[R{1j}^e] = -\frac{Cov_0(R{1j}^e, \phi_1)}{E[\phi_1]},$$ (1)

+where R{1j}^e is the excess return on risky security j and φ_1 is the Lagrange multiplier on the time-1 margin constraint.

 - A binding margin constraint (high multiplier) is a bad state of nature, i.e., a high SDF realization.
-Assets that have low returns when margin constraints bind are risky and should command a high risk premium. - Empirical implementation:
+Assets that have low returns when margin constraints bind are risky and should command a high risk premium. - Empirical implementation: Lagrange multiplier on the margin constraint is monotonically decreasing in leverage:

-$$\phi_t = a - b \times Leverage_t, \tag{2}$$
+$$\phi_t = a - b \times Leverage_t,\tag{2}$$